 In July of 1853 he left the frontier for two years for New York City as Superintendant of the General Recruiting Service.
 But in July of 1855 he returned to the frontier in Minnesota, serving at Fort Ridgely, Fort Abercrombie, which he established, and Fort Ripley.
 Abercrombie was promoted to colonel of the 7th Infantry on February 25, 1861.

-When Couch returned to command his division on August 12 Abercrombie’s time with the Army of the Potomac was over.
-With his recent wound and his age (he was 65) he was given command of a reserve division in the Defenses of Washington from August until June of 1863.
-At that time, just before the Battle of Gettysburg, his division was split up and assigned to the Army of the Potomac while Abercrombie remained in Washington, where he carried out a variety of administrative duties.
+Couch returned to command his division on August 12, and Abercrombie’s time with the Army of the Potomac was over.
+Due to his wound from Fair Oaks and his age (he was 65) he was given command of a reserve division in the Defenses of Washington from August until June of 1863.
+At that time, just before the Battle of Gettysburg, his division was split up and assigned to the Army of the Potomac.
+Abercrombie remained in Washington, where he carried out a variety of administrative duties.
 His last military command was at the supply base at White House, Virginia, in May of 1864, which he held against Hampton’s Legion.

 Abercrombie mustered out of volunteer service on June 24, 1864, reverting to his rank of colonel in the regular army and going on leave to await further orders.
 It was not until March of 1865 that he was assigned to command Fort Schuyler, one of the harbor forts of New York City.
 In the meantime, on March 13, 1865, he was awarded the brevet of brigadier general, U.S. Army, for long and faithful service.
 Abercrombie applied for retirement from active service on June 12, 1865, but would remain in command at Fort Schuyler until August 3, 1866 and continued on court-martial duty until June 1869.